zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 #     {'name': 'A Silver Mt Zion', 'active': True, 'country': 'Canada'}]
 </pre>

-Worries are stirred by the name of the function. &#8220;format&#8221; is very vague.
+Worries are stirred by the name of the function. "format" is very vague.
 Upon closer inspection of the code, these worries begin to claw.
 Three things happen in the same loop.
 The `'country'` key gets set to `'Canada'`.
 Punctuation is removed from the band name.
 The band name gets capitalized.
 It is hard to tell what the code is intended to do and hard to tell if it does what it appears to do.
 The code is hard to reuse, hard to test and hard to parallelize.

 Compare it with this: